 The Game-Changer for i18next & TypeScript: Introducing the Selector API!

 A couple of years ago, we wrote about getting the most out of i18next with TypeScript.
 Today, that story gets a revolutionary new chapter.
-We're incredibly excited to announce a new feature that fundamentally improves the developer experience: the selector API.
+We’re excited to announce a new feature that fundamentally improves the developer experience: the selector API.

 This feature, which closes a couple of long-standing TypeScript issues, was born from a brilliant idea and a monumental effort by Andrew Jarrett.
 It’s now available in the latest versions of i18next and react-i18next, and it’s about to change the way you work with your translations.